K8sbykeshed/k8s-service-validator/README.md

-# K8S Service Object Validator
+# K8S Service-API Table Tests

 This suite of tests validates objects rules and various scenarios using Kubernetes services as a way of control tests heuristics, as for now the